 It's the nation's favourite for a reason

 It’s also the best-driving SUV in its class, running rings around the likes of the Renault Captur and Nissan Juke.
 It captures a lot of the same handling magic found in the old Fiesta, with which it shares its underpinnings – and, now that the Fiesta’s dead, this is the only way to experience that magic.
-We’re happy to see it perform so well.
+A recent facelift hasn't been as promising as we'd hoped, but the fundamentals are still there.

 To find out more, read our full Ford Puma review